w3c/wai-audiences/_audiences/developers.md

 * [Older Users and Web Accessibility: Meeting the Needs of Ageing Web Users](https://www.w3.org/WAI/older-users/)
 * [[Making Audio and Video Media Accessible]](https://www.w3.org/WAI/media/av/)

+## Take a Free Course

+The **[Digital Accessibility Foundations - Free Online Course](/fundamentals/foundations-course/)** page introduces a self-paced course from W3C WAI for developers and others.
+It is designed for technical and non-technical learners, including students, instructors, professionals, and people with disabilities.
+The course is free, with optional certificate.

 ## More

 We encourage you to look around the W3C WAI website to find other information that you might be interested in reading or sharing with others.